 We have developed an RNA-flow cytometry assay (FISH-Flow) which allows to simultaneously measure mRNA and protein in single cells.
 The method has advantages over in-situ fluorescence microscopy (FISH) and conventional (antibody-based) flow cytometry.
 Moreover, the nucleic acid probes we use (“Stellaris”) afford extremely low background signals, which makes our protocol more suitable for detection of rare events than RNA flow cytometry techniques utilizing other types of nuclei acid probes.
 We apply FISH-Flow to detection of antigen-specific T cell responses in tuberculosis.
 The methodology can also be applied to other cell types, to immune responses in other pathological conditions, and to viral detection.
 In collaboration with BD Biosciences, we have developed a semi-automated FISH-Flow protocol that reduces labor and cell loss and increases assay reproducibility and its clinical applicability.

 At the beginning of the COVID-19 pandemic, we established a Spike-protein-based ELISA test to detect anti-SARS-CoV-2 antibodies.
 We have participated in a leadership role in establishing a longitudinal healthcare worker cohort and conducting the serological component of the study.
 We are also conducting seroprevalence studies to assess the burden of SARS-CoV-2 infection in Essex county, New Jersey.
-In addition, we are collaborating with basic scientists, pulmonologists, critical care physicians, pediatricians, epidemiologists, hematologists, and clinical trialists across two medical schools and two teaching hospitals to address questions on the relationship between antibody response, memory B cell response, evolution of infection, transmission dynamics, pathogenesis, and clinical manifestations of COVID-19.
+In addition, we are collaborating with basic scientists, pulmonologists, critical care physicians, pediatricians, epidemiologists, hematologists, and clinical trialists across two medical schools and two teaching hospitals to address questions on the relationship between antibody response, memory B cell response, evolution of infection, transmission dynamics, pathogenesis, and clinical manifestations of COVID-19 in adults and children.

 View all on Pubmed